 Pierre Gustave-Toutant Beauregard was born on May 28, 1818, at the Contreras sugar-cane plantation in St. Bernard Parish, Louisiana, about 20 miles (32 km) outside New Orleans.
 He was the third child of Jacques Toutant-Beauregard and Hélène Judith de Reggio Toutant-Beauregard, who were of French-Spanish Creole descent.
 Beauregard received his early education at private schools in New Orleans and New York City.
-He was admitted to the United States Military Academy and Americanized his name by removing the hyphen in 1834.
-Beauregard graduated from the academy, second in his class, in 1838 and was commissioned as a second lieutenant in the U.S. Army Corps of Engineers.
+He entered the United States Military Academy and Americanized his name by removing the hyphen in 1834.
+Beauregard graduated from the academy, second in his class, in 1838 and received a commission as a second lieutenant in the U.S. Army Corps of Engineers.

 U.S. Army Officer

-Beauregard served in the United States Army from 1838-1861.
-He was wounded twice during the Mexican- American War (1846-1848).
-Beauregard was promoted to the rank of captain in 1853.
+Beauregard served in the United States Army from 1838 to 1861.
+He was wounded twice during the Mexican-American War (1846-1848).
+The army promoted Beauregard to the rank of captain in 1853.
 Beauregard was superintendent of the United States Military Academy for five days, from January 23-28, 1861.
 After Louisiana seceded from the Union (January 26, 1861), he resigned the position.
 Beauregard resigned his commission from the United States Army on February 20, 1861.

 Confederate Army Officer

-Beauregard was commissioned as the first brigadier general in the Confederate Army on March 1, 1861.
+Southern officials commissioned Beauregard as the first brigadier general in the Confederate Army on March 1, 1861.
 He became an instant celebrity in the South when troops under his command fired on Fort Sumter on April 12, 1861, igniting the American Civil War.

 First Battle of Bull Run

-After subduing the garrison at Fort Sumter, Beauregard was placed in charge of the Alexandria Line of defenses near Manassas, Virginia, from June 2-20, 1861.
-His principal task was to prepare for a possible invasion by Brigadier General Irvin McDowell’s army stationed at Washington, D.C.
+After subduing the garrison at Fort Sumter, Confederate authorities placed Beauregard in charge of the Alexandria Line of defenses near Manassas, Virginia, from June 2-20, 1861.
+His principal task was to prepare for the possibility of an invasion by Brigadier General Irvin McDowell’s army stationed at Washington, D.C.
 From June 20-July 20, Beauregard commanded the Confederate Army of the Potomac stationed near Manassas.
-From July 21-October 22, he served as a corps commander of the Army of the Potomac, yielding command of the entire army to his senior officer, Joseph E. Johnston.
-During the First Battle of Bull Run (July 21, 1861), Johnston utilized Beauregard’s plans and allowed Beauregard to function as tactical commander in the field.
+Subsequently, from July 21-October 22, he served as a corps commander of the Army of the Potomac, yielding command of the army to Joseph E. Johnston.
+During the First Battle of Bull Run (July 21, 1861), Johnston used Beauregard’s plans and allowed Beauregard to function as the tactical commander in the field.

 Feud with President Jefferson Davis

-After the Confederate victory at Bull Run, Beauregard was promoted to the rank of full general, effective July 21.
-However, he also damaged his military career after the battle by publicly criticizing the Confederate administration in Richmond.
-His suggestion in the press that President Davis’ interference with his battle plans prevented the destruction of McDowell’s army and the capture of Washington initiated a feud between the two men that lasted the remainder of their lives.
+After the Confederate victory at Bull Run, Confederate officials promoted Beauregard to the rank of full general, effective July 21, 1861.
+Despite the promotion, Beauregard tarnished his military career after the battle by publicly criticizing the Confederate administration in Richmond.
+His suggestion in the press that President Davis’ interference with his battle plans prevented the destruction of McDowell’s army and the capture of Washington started a feud between the two men that lasted the rest of their lives.